predefined/jquery-smoothscroll/README.md

-#yolo #hipster
 jquery.smoothScroll.js
 ===================

-A smooth scrolling plugin for jQuery.
+A jQuery plugin for smooth page scrolling.

 ## What it does
-This simple jQuery plugin extends jQuery.
-The new <code>smoothScrollTop</code> command makes the browser scroll to the specified element.
-This will then be a smooth transition.
+SmoothScroll introduces the <code>smoothScrollTop</code> function that makes the browser smoothly scroll to the specified element.

 ## How to use
 If you have a webpage you want to scroll on, simply add jQuery and the plugin to your references.
 If you did that, simply get the element you want to scroll to and execute <code>smoothScrollTop();</code>.